ai-jong/NvidiaAI/README.md

 ## Example

-Alamofire's compact syntax and extensive feature set allow requests with powerful features like automatic retry to be written in just a few lines of code.
+NvidiaAI's compact syntax and extensive feature set allow requests with powerful features like automatic retry to be written in just a few lines of code.

 ```swift
 // A simple request that generates AI response from an API